Skip to content

 • Noxious weeds easily establish and take over properties.
 These weeds must be controlled to stop their spread.
 Once established, they can prove difficult to remove.

 Invasive plants are aggressive in nature and quickly out-compete native plants to reduce biodiversity.
-They can infest waterways, range lands, and change yards and natural habitats.
+They can infest waterways, range lands and change yards and natural habitats.

 For further information refer to the Alberta Weed Control Act.